dusty-g/personal-website/README.md

 1. Ensure that all the necessary environment variables are set up for your deployment environment.
 2. Run `npm run build` to build the project.
 3. Run `npm start` to start the production server.

+## Button Clicker Overview

+pages/projects/click.tsx – Client UI
+Sets up a Firestore listener on counters/global that updates local state whenever the document changes and defines an increment function that calls the API with an AppCheck token when the button is clicked

+utils/firebaseClient.ts – Client-side Firebase helpers
+Provides getDb for Firestore access and getAppCheckHeader, which retrieves a client AppCheck token and formats the X-Firebase-AppCheck header for API calls

+utils/appInit.ts – Shared app & AppCheck initialization
+Initializes the Firebase app using NEXT_PUBLIC_FIREBASE_* environment variables and sets up AppCheck with ReCaptcha V3, honoring an optional debug token

+pages/api/increment.ts – Serverless counter increment endpoint
+Verifies the X-Firebase-AppCheck header, rate-limits requests per IP, and increments the Firestore counter document; errors are returned for invalid tokens, rate limits, or other failures

+utils/firebaseAdmin.ts – Firebase Admin bootstrap
+Creates a server-side Firestore instance using default credentials, allowing increment.ts to update the counter and apply rate-limiting metadata